Axway/open-banking-docs/content/en/docs/deployment/installation/cloudentity.md

    kubectl get ingress -n open-banking-consent
    ```

-4. Verify that these ingress have been provisioned.
+4. Verify that these ingress is provisioned.
 They must have a public ip or a dns value in the ADDRESS column.

    ```
        NAME                                     HOSTS                            ADDRESS                       PORTS     AGE